PEtab-dev/PEtab/doc/development.rst

 1. The proposal is submitted as an issue in this repository.
 1. The technical specification and documentation of the extension is submitted as a pull request in this repository that references the respective issue.
-1. The developers submit a pull request that adds test cases to validate support for the extension in the https://github.com/PEtab-dev/petab_test_suite repository.
-The external pull request must also reference the issue containing the proposal.

 The PEtab editors jointly decide whether an extension meets the requirements described here.
 In case of a positive evaluation, they announce a poll for the